nicfel/CoupledMCMC-Tutorial/README.md

 ---
 author: Nicola F. Müller
-level: Intermediate
+level: Easy
-title: Bayesian Skyline with coupled MCMC Tutorial
+title: Bayesian Skyline with adaptive parallel Tempering with CoupledMCMC Tutorial
-subtitle: Setting up Bayesian Skyline with coupled MCMC
+subtitle: Adaptive parallel Tempering
-beastversion: 2.5.2
+beastversion: 2.6.0
 ---

 # Background

-Coupled MCMC (also called parallel tempering or MC^3) is a Bayesian approach that uses heated chains in order to traverse unfavourable intermediate states more easily and in order to parallelise analyses.
+Parallel tempering is a Bayesian approach that uses heated chains in order to traverse unfavourable intermediate states more easily and in order to parallelise analyses.
-Coupled MCMC works by having 1 cold chain which works exactly the same as a standard MCMC chain and one or more heated chains.
+Parallel tempering works by having one cold chain which works exactly the same as a standard MCMC chain and one or more heated chains.
 The chains are heated in temperature increments defined in this implementations as *deltaTemperature*.
 These heated chains have increase acceptance probabilities, making it more easily for them to explore parts of the state space that are less likely.
 In turn however, these heated chains to not explore the posterior probability space such that the frequency at which they visit a state is proportional to their probability.
 The can however be used to propose new states.
-In order to do so, coupled MCMC proposes to exchange the states of two random chains after each chain is run for some amount of iterations in what amounts to a MCMC move.
+In order to do so, parallel tempering proposes to exchange the states of two random chains after each chain is run for some amount of iterations in what amounts to a MCMC move.
 After how many iterations the states of two random chains are proposed to be swapped is in this implementation called *resampleEvery*.

-The webpage [https://darrenjw.wordpress.com/2013/09/29/parallel-tempering-and-metropolis-coupled-mcmc/](https://darrenjw.wordpress.com/2013/09/29/parallel-tempering-and-metropolis-coupled-mcmc/), gives a good introduction into how coupled MCMC works.
+The webpage [https://darrenjw.wordpress.com/2013/09/29/parallel-tempering-and-metropolis-coupled-mcmc/](https://darrenjw.wordpress.com/2013/09/29/parallel-tempering-and-metropolis-coupled-mcmc/), gives a good introduction into how parallel tempering.

+Typically, using such an approach requires to find optimal temperatures for heated chains that allow using the additional computational resources efficiently.
+The parallel tempering approach implemented in CoupledMCMC circumvents this by automatically tuning this temperature difference during a run to achieve an acceptance probability of swaps of 0.234.
+This means that the only additional parameter that has to be specified by the user is the number of chains used, which is typically determined by the number of CPU's available.

 ----